voxpupuli/puppet-prosody/README.md

 ![Prosody](http://prosody.im/prosody.png)

-This Puppet module is for the [Prosody](http://prosody.im/) Jabber/XMPP server.
+Puppet module for the [Prosody](http://prosody.im/) Jabber/XMPP server.

-Currently it is still in development.
+This module is a fork of rtyler/puppet-prosody because the upstream is dead.
+A bunch of features were added and bugs were fixed.

+If you want to use Prosody in a production environment, this is the Puppet module to use.

 ## Using

-**Note:** This module only supports Ubuntu currently
+**Note:** This module currently only supports Ubuntu.

 ```puppet
 node default {